ShouWenWang-Lab/snakemake_DARLIN/README.md

 This is a brief example:
 ![image info](https://user-images.githubusercontent.com/4595786/205734971-e4a62308-9d16-4727-9107-36aff168a6d3.png)

-This pipeline must be used together with a customized version of the CARLIN pipeline at https://github.com/ShouWenWangLab/Custom_CARLIN
+This pipeline must be used together with a customized version of the CARLIN pipeline at https://github.com/ShouWenWangLab/Custom_CARLIN, and it is designed to work on SLURM linux server.

 ## Clone the code